nerdyslacker/desktop-web-browsers/README.md

 	- **Operating System** - Windows, macOS, Android, iOS

 **Y**
+- [Y8 Browser](https://www.y8.com/download-app) - play all the games, including Flash games!
+	- **Engine** - Blink
+	- **Operating System** - Windows, macOS, Linux
 - [Yandex Browser](https://browser.yandex.com/) - is a freeware web browser developed by the Russian technology corporation Yandex that uses the Blink web browser engine and is based on the Chromium open source project.
 	- **Engine** - Blink
 	- **Operating System** - Windows, macOS, Linux, Android, iOS

 **Bonus**
+- [Browser Tamer](https://www.aloneguid.uk/projects/bt/) - is a smart and powerful tool that acts as a browser proxy on your machine.
+It catches the links you click and redirects them to a browser or browser profile of your choice.
+You can set up rules based on the link’s domain, protocol, file extension and more.
 - [OneLaunch](https://onelaunch.com/) - the desktop integration that will upgrade your Windows 11 experience with all the features you’ve ever wanted and never had in your PC.

 **Credits for contribution to**